-Humble Administrator's Garden, or Zhuozheng Yuan, is in Suzhou city of Jiangsu Province;
+Humble Administrator's Garden, or Zhuozheng Yuan, is in Suzhou city of Jiangsu Province.

-It is about 52,000 square meters large and consists of three sections (eastern, middle, and western sections);
+It is about 52,000 square meters large and consists of three sections (eastern, middle, and western sections).

 About 101 ancient tablets, 40 steles, 21 valuable ancient trees, and over 700 Suzhou-style potted landscapes (Pen Jing) are preserved inside.

-Next to the garden are Suzhou Museum and Suzhou Garden Museum, whose designs all follow the garden's style and preserve over 41,000 invaluable cultural relics.
+Next to the garden are the Suzhou Museum and Suzhou Garden Museum, whose designs all follow the garden's style and preserve over 41,000 invaluable cultural relics.